 The Indian Gymkhana Club British Era Bangalore, 1932 Postcard

-The city has its fair share of clubs which goes back to the British era days.
-Unlike other cities in the plains, Bangalore is situated on the Deccan Plateau with a far cooler climate that suited the Europeans well.
-Understandably there was a large presence of the British military and civil service officials with their families.
-Thus clubs in the city became the best places to socialize and pass the time for the families.
+Bangalore city has its fair share of clubs that goes back to the British era days.
+Unlike other cities in the plains, Bangalore is situated on the Deccan Plateau with a much cooler climate that suited the Europeans well.
+Thus quite understandably there was a large presence of British military and civil service officials with their families during colonial times.
+Clubs became a necessity to interact with others of their ilk, it became the place to socialize and pass time with their families.

 Did you know- after 1857 Indian rebellion clubs became more significantly important for the British, and entry was restricted mostly to the Europeans only.